Janko-360/JS_DataWorks/README.md

-Data Works
+# Data Works

-A assessed project to practice our skills coding JavaScript.
-At the end it will be marked by the UoL staff.
-In my submission I elaborated on the data visualisations.
+A assessed project to practice our skills coding JavaScript.I elaborated on the data visualisations.
 Adding more data sets, graphs and enhancing the old once.
 Learning as I went along.

+Requirements:
+  - JavaScript
+  - Webbrowser
+  - P5.js

 I used code and help from the following sources:
 Documentation: